sho-bar/sho-menu/readme.txt

 Sho Menu is a custom WordPress plugin for Shobar Restaurant that adds a pretty menu to your website.

 == Changelog ==

+= 0.11 =
+* Added hiding dish image when there is no image for the dish.
+It's expending the dish description to the full width of the dish card

 = 0.10 =
 * Fixed style issue for the "close dish popup" button.
 The "x" icon was very small